Vosty17/Vosty17/README.md

 - 👋 Hi, I’m @Vosty17
-- 👀 I’m interested in ...interested in taekwondo and tech stuff like web development,AI and machine learning
+- 👀 I’m interested in ...taekwondo and tech stuff like web development,AI and machine learning
 - 🌱 I’m currently learning ...Python, web design and Database
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...0762414548
+- 📫 How to reach me via whatsapp number ...0762414548
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...Maths is a language used by God to create the universe